fawkesley/calories-project/README.md

   used to evaluate your skills.
 The project will be evaluated as if you are delivering it to a customer.
 We expect you to make sure that the app is fully functional and doesn’t have any obvious missing pieces.

+### TODO

+- Implement at least two roles with different permission levels (ie: a regular user would only be able to CRUD on his owned records, a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)